 Redwood Falls is a somewhat small city located in the state of Minnesota.
-With a population of 5,061 people and two constituent neighborhoods, Redwood Falls is the 140th largest community in Minnesota.
+With a population of 4,985 people and two constituent neighborhoods, Redwood Falls is the 140th largest community in Minnesota.

-Compared to the rest of the country, citizens of Redwood Falls spend much less time in their cars: on average, their commute to work is only 13.88 minutes.
+Compared to the rest of the country, citizens of Redwood Falls spend much less time in their cars: on average, their commute to work is only 14.94 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The percentage of adults in Redwood Falls who are college-educated is close to the national average for all communities of 21.84%: 19.01% of the adults in Redwood Falls have a bachelor's degree or advanced degree.
+The percentage of adults in Redwood Falls who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Redwood Falls have a bachelor's degree or advanced degree.

+Redwood Falls is a somewhat ethnically-diverse city.
 The people who call Redwood Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redwood Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Redwood Falls include Norwegian, Irish, English, and French .
+Important ancestries of people in Redwood Falls include German, Norwegian, Irish, French Canadian, and English.

 The most common language spoken in Redwood Falls is English.
 Other important languages spoken here include Polish and Spanish.